codeme254/the-fang-gambit/README.md

 # The FANG Gambit
-## Solution to some common soft data structures and interviews questions
+## Solutions to some data structures and algorithms practical questions

 1. Two sum
   - [Problem, constraints and test cases](./0x01-two_sum/problem.txt)